General resources of interest to indologists

 -

-[Eden Golshani's Indian Scripts page]
+[Eden Golshani's Scripts of All Asia page]

 A collection of parallel tables of Indian writing systems, and other script-related resources.